kukuu/system-design-architecture/README.md

 Many programs spend most of their time waiting for something to happen.
 Sometimes there’s data that needs processing, and other times there isn’t.
 Common within network operations, and human driven.

 The event-driven architecture helps manage this by building a central unit that accepts all data and then delegates it to the separate modules that handle the particular type.
 This handoff is said to generate an “event,” and it is delegated to the code assigned to that type.
-Functional programming.

 Programming a web page with JavaScript involves writing the small modules that react to events like mouse clicks or keystrokes.
 The browser itself orchestrates all of the input and makes sure that only the right code sees the right events.
 Many different types of events are common in the browser, but the modules interact only with the events that concern them.
 This is very different from the layered architecture where all data will typically pass through all layers.